 Q: What if my project takes place across boroughs?

 We are only able to support the aspects of the project that take place in Brooklyn, for a Brooklyn public.
+Please cater all aspects of your application to Brooklyn.

 Q: What if I work in, but don't live in Brooklyn?